brybrophy/react-sorcerer/README.md

 A class for your image tag.

-**devices**
+**sizes**

 `React.PropTypes.object`

-When creating the srcset, Sorcerer uses a default object with key value pairs of common devices and widths.
-You can replace the default devices with your own custom object.
+When creating the srcset, Sorcerer uses a default object with key value pairs of common sizes and widths.
+You can replace the default sizes with your own custom object.

 defaults to:

 ```
-const devices = {
+const sizes = {
     mobileSm: 320,
     mobileLg: 414,
     tabletSm: 768,